 Definition, tasks and methods & examples

 Supply chain management and logistics are often mentioned in the same breath.
 Yet SCM is far more comprehensive.
-This is because it is not just about optimizing and controlling the entire logistics chain, but about process control and improving the entire value chain.
+It is not just about optimizing and controlling the entire logistics chain, but about process control and improving the entire value chain.

 SCM therefore begins with the extraction of raw materials, continues through production and refinement, and ends with delivery to the end customer.
 Specifically: with supply chain management, information flow, material flow and financial flow are to be perfectly coordinated and optimized.